MashKJo233/Ore-Maul/README.md

 If you find bugs,please pass on to me in Issues.

-To download please visit CurseForge.
+To download please visit CurseForge:https://minecraft.curseforge.com/projects/ore-maul.

 简体中文：